-Assuming the Minkowski Poynting vector, the reactive power delivered to and from a capacitor under DC magnetic field as shown in Fig.\ref{HaloCap} can be calculate by substituting eqn. (\ref{U1}) into (\ref{MinkImCap}).
-Note in this case the magnetic energy is insignificant so ignoring this component, gives,
+Assuming the Minkowski Poynting theorem, the reactive power delivered to and from a capacitor under the DC magnetic field as shown in Fig.\ref{HaloCap} can be calculated by substituting the electric and magnetic field vector phasor given by Eq. (\ref{EVP}) and (\ref{MVP}) into (\ref{MinkImCap}).
+For this case only the last term in (\ref{MinkImCap}) is significant, and we obtain